 Other opportunities available to School of Architecture students include traveling fellowships, humanitarian and research traveling opportunities through architecture affiliated student organizations, and international and domestic internships.

-The USC School of Architecture’s study abroad programs provide students with interests in global architectural and urban study opportunities to extend the boundaries of their academic engagement beyond the USC campus.
+The USC School of Architecture’s study abroad programs provide currently enrolled students with interests in global architectural and urban study opportunities to extend the boundaries of their academic engagement beyond the USC campus.
 Students develop an understanding of the relationship between the built environment and culture that serves to build a broader, more thoughtful, critical framework for their own work.
 They can compare the development of architecture and urbanism in Europe, Asia, Latin America, or other travel locations with that of the United States.

 The semester-long global program in Barcelona immerses students in the issues of urban design and architecture that have shaped the city.
 Participants will develop critical thinking and methodologies of analysis by designing in the urban context.
 Barcelona is a model of cultural activity and an impressive locus for new architecture, landscape architecture and urban design.
 Examples of public space and architecture from antiquity to the 21st century are studied in the context of a city that seeks to project its future in dialogue with engaging its past and present.
 The course of study examines a culture committed to design and to architectural practices that engage and challenge traditional and modernist orthodoxies.

 FALL PROGRAM: ASIAN ARCHITECTURE AND LANDSCAPE URBANISM (AALU) / EASTERN ASIA [UNDERGRADUATE]